microsoft/Power-BI-Embedded-Contoso-Sales-Demo/README.md

 ### Integration

-*ContosoSalesDemo* integration with other Microsoft databases and libraries:
+*Contoso Sales Demo* integration with other Microsoft databases and libraries:

 * Common Data Service.
 The application’s integration can be extended to other databases.